 If you’ve been reading my series about our Pigeon Forge trip a few weeks ago then you already know how much fun we had!

-This is the last part of the series and I want to tell you about the rest of the trip which is all there is to do in Pigeon Forge!
+This is the last part of the series and I want to tell you about the rest of trip which is all there is to do in Pigeon Forge!
 Attractions, great food, and beautiful scenery right in the Great Smoky Mountains.
 No matter your age, Pigeon Forge has you covered; there are dozens of things to do for the whole family!

 What To Do In Pigeon Forge

-Although, because of COVID-19 some of the attractions are closed there are more open than not so don’t let that keep you away!
+Although, because of COVID-19 some of the attractions are closed but there are more open than not so don’t let that keep you away!
 All safety precautions are in place and masks are to be worn at all times!